 “The path that is followed from Law to Law is to try not to be a traumatic transition, to ensure that the change is not traumatic.
 But it also allows us, in the midst of this repressive, totalitarian state and, let's say, that apathy, to generate within the population and to go on working, creating and training people for change.
 I am not saying that we should take refuge in that, because it is very comfortable.
 But we have to prepare people to make the change, not for the future, because Cuba does not need the future now.
 Cuba needs the present and the present is to be free because it is what we do not have.”

-I want to return to Cuba, even if I suffer the same fate as Oswaldo Payá.
-I have a debt with him and with all the Cubans.
+“I want to return to Cuba, even if I suffer the same fate as Oswaldo Payá.
+I am indebted to him and all Cubans.

 Regis Iglesias Ramírez was born on September 18, 1969, in Cuba.
 He is the son of Carlos Iglesias and Isabel Cristina Ramírez and comes from a family rooted in the Catholic faith, from which he received eclectic training.
 He traveled to China as a child because his father was a correspondent for the Latin Press Agency in Peking.
 As a young man, he met Fray Miguel Ángel Loredo, the only Cuban priest imprisoned for ten years and from whom he drew on his political ideas.
 He became part of the Christian Liberation Movement [MLC], founded by Oswaldo Payá, who in 2012 would lose his life in a traffic accident along with fellow MCL member Harold Cepero.
 After immersing himself fully in the political work of the MCL, he was imprisoned together with fellow soldiers and sentenced to almost eight years of deprivation of liberty, five years of which were spent imprisoned on the island.
 In 2009, he was forced to exile in Spain, where he currently resides, and continues to advocate for the freedom of Cuba.